 Despite his occasional flash of black humour, there is no question that Beelzebub is a Seriously Bad Bastard with few redeeming features....he loves his horse and at one point he tells us he is looking for Redemption.
 However, by the end of the second album we are still guessing as to whether retribution or salvation are waiting round the corner.
 Clatch helpfully even provides us with a map of his dark forsaken territory but nevertheless, sometimes we could well be in the middle of a bloody Tarantino movie with Ennio Morriconi in full spaghetti western mode on stand-by just down the road.
 Working for the Devil ain't what it's cracked up to be.

-Rhythm and Blues Festival rather shrewdly gave Half Deaf Clatch the space to perform with his very personal one-man style.
+This is a fascinating and well constructed piece of work where fine musicianship and writing combine to give you what is actually a terrific piece of musical theatre.
+It is high drama.
+Last year, the guys at the prestigious Great British Rhythm and Blues Festival rather shrewdly gave Half Deaf Clatch the space to perform with his very personal one-man style.
 He played to a packed and hugely appreciative audience.
 I do hope that when the third of this trilogy is released there will be someone out there prepared to give Beelzebub the chance to run riot in the future.
 He well deserves some theatre space.

 Meanwhile, get your boots on and get hold of this beautifully packaged double chunk of musical story-telling.
 Jonesy's day begins with Nicotine, Liquor and Blasphemy and doesn't get much better, Do scuttle down to the Crossroads and ride with a really interesting Devil.